Leaflet/Leaflet/CONTRIBUTING.md

 ### Making Changes to Leaflet Source

-If you're not yet familiar with the way GitHub works (forking, pull requests, etc.), be sure to check out the awesome [article about forking](https://help.github.com/articles/fork-a-repo) on the GitHub Help website -- it will get you started quickly.
+If you're not yet familiar with the way GitHub works (forking, pull requests, etc.), be sure to check out the awesome [article about forking](https://help.github.com/articles/fork-a-repo) on the GitHub Help website &mdash; it will get you started quickly.

 You should always write each batch of changes (feature, bugfix, etc.) in **its own topic branch**.
 Please do not commit to the `master` branch, or your unrelated changes will go into the same pull request.